 For me, an actor is good if …

-- The Actor makes me believe (s)he’s actually going through whatever his character is going through.
+- The Actor makes me believe (s)he’s actually going through whatever the character is going through.

 I’m talking somewhat about physical stuff (“He really is getting shot!”
 “He really is jumping off a moving train!”) but mostly about psychological stuff. (“He really is scared!”
 “He really is in love!”)
 If an actor seems to be “faking it,” he’s not doing his job (as I define it).